Saeed Jaffrey: London (1965–2000)

-In 1965, Jaffrey was offered the role of the Hindu God Brahma in Kindly Monkeys at the Arts Theatre, London.
+In 1965, Jaffrey was offered the role of Brahma in Kindly Monkeys at the Arts Theatre, London.
 Favourable reviews of the play brought an offer from the BBC World Service to write, act and narrate scripts in Urdu and Hindi.
 Jaffrey played the small part of barrister Hamidullah in the BBC Television adaptation of A Passage to India.
 In order to pay the rent on his one-bedroom flat in Chelsea, Jaffrey took a job as an assistant cashier at Liberty's, a department store selling luxury goods.

 In early 1966, Jaffrey returned to New York City to play the haiku-karate expert Korean police chief Kim Bong Choy in Nathan Weinstein, Mystic, Connecticut that opened on Broadway at the Brooks Atkinson Theatre.
 In summer that year he played a role in The Coffee Lover, a comedy starring Alexis Smith that toured Massachusetts, Connecticut and Maine.
 Later that year, he recorded a narration of the Kama Sutra titled The Art of Love for Vanguard Records.
 It was listed by Time magazine in February 1967 as "one of the five best spoken word records ever made".

 Back in London, Jaffrey was given the opportunity to shoot in India for the next Merchant Ivory film, The Guru (1969).
 He flew to Bombay in December 1967 and met his daughters after a gap of three years.
 He returned to London in the summer of 1968.
 He became the first Indian in a starring role in London's West End theatre when he played a Pakistani photographer in On A Foggy Day.
 In 1975 he appeared as Billy Fish in John Huston's classic film The Man Who Would Be King.

 In the 1980s, Jaffrey won substantial roles on British television in colonial dramas The Jewel in the Crown and The Far Pavilions plus the British Indian sitcom Tandoori Nights, Little Napoleons (1994) and the ITV soap Coronation Street.

 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel during the curtain call of the musical The King and I at the London Palladium.